TAILOR-UoB/new_ways_of_publishing/booksource/teaching.md

 # A brief history of teaching methodologies

-We are still using ancient techniques for printing teaching material in books and other physical documents.
+Most teachers and academics are still using ancient techniques for printing teaching material in books and other physical documents.
 Woodblock printing was used in China before 220 A.D. while Movble-type printing in China about 1040.
 In Europe the printing press was invented around 1450 and rotary printing press in 1843.

 Printing capacity impressions per hour: in 1600, 200